amandabacon/UVBursts/README.md

 # UVBursts
-Senior Thesis: Continuation of Center for Astrophysics | Harvard &amp; Smithsonian Solar Physics REU.
+Senior Thesis: An extension of the Center for Astrophysics | Harvard &amp; Smithsonian Solar Physics REU project on ultraviolet (UV) bursts.